MrThearMan/django-lookup-property/docs/usage.md

 >>> Student = Student.objects.filter(L(full_name="John Doe")).first()
 ```

-The L expression will find the lookup-property on the model, replace it with the
+The `L` expression will find the lookup property on the model, and replace it with the
-ORM expression defined by it.
+expression defined by it.
 This allows you to use the property in queries as
 if it was a normal field.

-You can also use the lookup-property as the filter value:
+You can also use the lookup property as the filter value:

 ```pycon
 >>> Person.objects.filter(first_name=L("full_name"))